The Audition That Changed Everything

 Commercial VO

-Radio ads, TV spots, social media promos.
+Radio ads, TV spots, social promos.
 You need energy, clarity, and the ability to sell without sounding like a used car salesman.
-This is where I started—it’s accessible and pays decently.
+This is where I started — accessible, and it pays decently.

 Animation and Video Games

 Character work.
 Big personalities.
 Vocal range.
-This is the dream for most actors, but it’s also the most competitive.
+This is the dream for most actors and the most competitive lane.
 Start with indie games and web series to build credits.

 Narration

 Documentaries, corporate videos, e-learning modules.
 Less “performance,” more authority and consistency.
-I’ve done corporate narration for training videos—it’s not glamorous, but it pays the bills.
+I’ve done corporate narration for training videos — not glamorous, but it pays the bills.

 Audiobooks

 Long-form storytelling.
-You need stamina, character differentiation, and the ability to stay consistent across hours of recording.
+You need stamina, character differentiation, and consistency across hours of recording.
 ACX is the main platform.
 It’s a grind, but some narrators make six figures doing this.

 Where to start?
 Commercial and narration work.
-They’re easier to break into and help you develop the fundamentals before tackling character-heavy projects.
+Easier to break into, and they build the fundamentals before you tackle character-heavy projects.

 Learning from the Pros

 James Earl Jones gave us Darth Vader.
-That deep, resonant voice wasn’t an accident—it was decades of theater training and breath control.
+That deep, resonant voice wasn’t an accident — it came from decades of theater training and breath control.

-Nancy Cartwright has been Bart Simpson since 1989.
-She built a career on one iconic character, but she’s also voiced dozens of others.
-Range + consistency = longevity.
+Nancy Cartwright has voiced Bart Simpson since 1989.
+She built a career on one iconic character while also voicing dozens of others.
+Range plus consistency equals longevity.

 Building Your Client Base

-Once you land a few jobs, the real work begins: turning one-time clients into repeat business.
+Once you land a few jobs, the real work starts: turning one-time clients into repeat business.

 Deliver more than expected: